delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 5 / 2 = 2.5, so we round up here.
 Is 3 less than or greater than 2?
 It's greater than so we do:
 3 / 2 = 1.5
-round up to 2
+round up to 2 (as we only accecpt integers here)
 2 is goal, goal is found.
 ```

-The time complexity here is O(log n) because you're effectively asking how many times can you divide by 2 until you find the answer?
+The time complexity here is O(log n) because you're effectively asking how many times can you divide by 2 until you find the answer.

 Here is a nice gif of binary search in action